rustfoundation/foundation.rust-lang.org/news/2022-09-27-member-spotlight-keyrock.md

 ---
 <img src="/img/news/2022-09-27-member-spotlight-keyrock/member-spotlight-keyrock.jpg" width="602" height="338" />

 Welcome to our latest Member Spotlight blog!
-Jeremy de Groodt, CTO and Co-Founder of Keyrock, talked to us about their work and how they’re using Rust.
+Jeremy de Groodt, CTO and Co-Founder of <a href="https://keyrock.eu/">Keyrock</a>, talked to us about their work and how they’re using Rust.

 ## Why did you join the Rust Foundation?
 What are you hoping to get out of your membership in the Rust Foundation?